giovanniboscu/continuous-section-field/docs/nonprismatic-beam-solver/geometric_material_model.md

 ## 2. Reference formulation

-The starting point is the planar non-prismatic beam model introduced by:

-> Balduzzi, G., Aminbaghai, M., Sacco, E., Füssl, J., Eberhardsteiner, J., & Auricchio, F. (2016). *Non-prismatic beams: A simple and effective Timoshenko-like model*. *International Journal of Solids and Structures*, 90, 236–250. https://doi.org/10.1016/j.ijsolstr.2016.02.017

-The 2016 formulation addresses a **2D non-prismatic beam** under:
-- small displacements;
-- plane stress state;
-- homogeneous, isotropic, linear-elastic material.

-## 3. Geometric description in the original 2016 model

-In the original Balduzzi 2016 formulation, the beam is described on a longitudinal axis:
+At the level of the original 2016 planar formulation, the geometric model is defined on a longitudinal domain:

-`L = { x in [0, l] }`
+`x in [0, l]`

+where `l` is the beam length.

-The geometry is defined through two primary scalar functions:
+The beam geometry is described through the following primary functions:

-- `c(x)` = beam center-line
+- `c(x)` = prescribed geometric center-line of the 2D beam domain
 - `h(x)` = cross-section height, with `h(x) > 0`

-The lower and upper section limits are then defined as:
+From these, the lower and upper section boundaries are defined as:

 - `h_l(x) = c(x) - h(x) / 2`
 - `h_u(x) = c(x) + h(x) / 2`